Simpack Contact Mechanics Training

 The course is divided into lectures and workshops.
 The course's workshops are integral parts of the training.
 They are designed to reinforce concepts presented during the lectures.
 They are intended to provide users with the experience of running and trouble-shooting actual simulations.

 Multibody simulation engineers involved in contact mechanics simulation will benefit from this course.
-Before undertaking the Simpack Contact Mechanics training course, you should have completed the Simpack Basics training course.
-Application specific contacts (tire/road, wheel/rail) are not covered here but in the Simpack Automotive resp.
-Rail training.
+Before undertaking the course, you are required to have completed the Introduction to Simpack training course.
+Application specific contacts (tire/road, wheel/rail) are not covered here but in the Simpack Automotive and Rail training respectively.

 The overview provides details of the topics covered in each lecture.
 Please note that the actual course agenda may vary depending on location.